-All Skilljar published courses and their details such as deep-link URLs and associated tags are also available as custom objects, simplifying the process of weaving these links throughout your SFDC community.
+All Skilljar published courses and their details such as deep-link URLs and associated tags are also available as custom objects, simplifying the process of weaving these links throughout your Salesforce community.
 These custom objects also allow for easy indexing of the available training courses into community global search alongside knowledge articles and discussions.

 Read more at the inSided website.

 InSided is a customer community platform that enables businesses to engage with their customers and build relationships.
-You can connect Skilljar with the inSided community platform through the federated search integration that lets users to simultaneously search through your Skilljar courses and inSided content, allowing for ease of information all in one place.
+You can connect Skilljar with the inSided community platform through the federated search integration that lets users simultaneously search through your Skilljar courses and inSided content, allowing for ease of information all in one place.

 - Onboarding: When a new customer signs up for a product or service, they may need to go through an onboarding process to get started.
 Skilljar can be used to create a series of onboarding courses, while inSided can be used to provide a platform for customers to ask questions and get support.
 By integrating Skilljar with inSided, businesses can ensure that customers have easy access to their onboarding courses, and that they can get help from the community if they need it.